Mattias Öhlund: Tampa Bay Lightning

 Becoming an unrestricted free agent in the off-season, Öhlund signed a seven-year, $26.25 million contract with the Tampa Bay Lightning on July 1, 2009.
 Brought in as a mentor to fellow Swedish defenceman Victor Hedman, whom the Lightning drafted second overall in the 2009 NHL Entry Draft, Öhlund was named an alternate captain of the Lightning.
-His first game with the Lightning was on October 3, 2009, against the Atlanta Thrashers; Öhlund had one assist in the game.
+His first game with the Lightning was on October 3, 2009, against the Atlanta Thrashers; Öhlund had one assist on a Martin St. Louis goal in the game where the Lightning lost 6–3.
 The following month, he suffered an ankle injury after catching his skate into ice during a game against the Los Angeles Kings on November 14, 2009.
 He returned after missing seven games.
-He re-injured the ankle in March 2011 after colliding with Christian Hanson during a game against the Toronto Maple Leafs, causing him to miss an additional eight games. Öhlund finished his first season with the Lightning with no goals and 13 assists in 67 games.
+He re-injured the ankle on 11 March 2010 after colliding with Christian Hanson during a game against the Toronto Maple Leafs, causing him to miss an additional eight games. Öhlund finished his first season with the Lightning with no goals and 13 assists in 67 games.
 Offensively, it marked the lowest point total of his career and the first time he did not score a goal during the regular season during his NHL career up to that point.
 Despite his reduced offensive statistics, he remained a key defenceman on the Lightning roster, leading the team with 22 minutes and 47 seconds of average ice time per game and 116 blocked shots.